DerSarco/appwrite-example/readme.md

 ## Login/Create Accounts

-For login and create users we don't need any specific configuration, but if you want to learn more about this functionality you can check it [here](https://appwrite.io/docs/client/account?sdk=android-kotlin)
+For login and create users we don't need any specific configuration but if you want to learn more about this functionality you can check it [here](https://appwrite.io/docs/client/account?sdk=android-kotlin)